elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/findable-data/topics/4-metadata-standards.md

     outcome: Explore available tools for working with a specific metadata standard
   7:
     outcome: Describe the concept of machine-actionability and validation with a focus on data brokering to a repository of choice

+prerequisites:
+  - Basic understanding of FAIR principles
+  - Knowledge of different types of data (e.g. raw vs processed)
+  - Familiarity with repositories
+  - Familiarity with PIDs

 terms4FAIRskills:
   - subject: